MicrosoftDocs/cognitive-toolkit-docs/articles/BatchNormalization.md

 Note that during inference, CNTK will set both time constants automatically such that only use the existing running mean is used, and that it is not updated.
 There is no explicit action needed by the user.

-### CuDNN implementation
+### cuDNN implementation

 By default, this function uses a CNTK implementation which works with both GPUs and CPUs.
-You can choose to use the CuDNN implementation, which is more performant.
-Note, however, that the CuDNN implementation does not support all options, and training requires a GPU (CNTK does, however, provide a CPU emulation for inference even if you select the CuDNN implementation).
+You can choose to use the cuDNN implementation, which is more performant.
+Note, however, that the cuDNN implementation does not support all options, and training requires a GPU (CNTK does, however, provide a CPU emulation for inference even if you select the cuDNN implementation).